-This guide is primarily oriented towards deploying InRule as a cloud-based solution in Azure to interoperate with Microsoft Dynamics 365 Online.
-The following sections detail a step-by-step walkthrough to deploy and configure the InRule App Services in your Azure subscription.
-Alternatively, Dynamics 365 on-premises version 8.2 up is still supported via local installation of the InRule services (see section 2.2 below).
+This guide is oriented towards deploying InRule as a cloud-based solution in Microsoft Azure to interoperate with Microsoft Dynamics 365 Online.
+Alternatively, Dynamics 365 on-premises version 9.0 and up is still supported via local installation of the InRule services.